kipintouch/dotvim/README.md

 ## UNIX
     git clone https://github.com/kipintouch/dotvim ~/.vim/
 ## Windows
-    git clone https://github.com/kipintouch/dotvim "$VIM/vimfiles/"
+    git clone https://github.com/kipintouch/dotvim "/path/to/vim/vimfiles/"

 ## How it works:
+    Orig Consists of Initial Configuration for popular bundles to be used and some of their configurations.

     1.bundle_list.json:

     Consists of Bundle to be installed along with options for installation.

     2.bundle_con.json:

     Consists of Bundle Configuration.

 # TODO:
     1. Create Function for Temporary Directories                                | DONE